shahoob/arcadia-index/backend/CONTRIBUTING.md

 - create a new branch `feature-name` or `bug-name-fix` (with the proper name)
 - open a pull request when your contribution is done

-If you are unsure about what/how to do something, don't hesitate to [open a discussion](https://github.com/Arcadia-Solutions/arcadia-index/discussions) or [an issue](https://github.com/Arcadia-Solutions/arcadia-index/issues) about the topic.
+If you are unsure about what/how to do something, don't hesitate to [open a discussion](https://github.com/Arcadia-Solutions/arcadia/discussions) or [an issue](https://github.com/Arcadia-Solutions/arcadia/issues) about the topic.

 You can also hop on the [discord server](https://discord.gg/amYWVk7pS3) to chat with other devs and the community.

 ### Finding contributions to make

-Arcadia-index has a [board](https://github.com/orgs/Arcadia-Solutions/projects/1) to track the existing issues and features that need to be worked on.
+Arcadia's backend has a [board](https://github.com/orgs/Arcadia-Solutions/projects/1) to track the existing issues and features that need to be worked on.
 Feel free to claim one that isn't claimed yet before starting to work on it.

 To claim a github issue, simply leave a comment on it saying that you are working on it.